 Just like people who seek therapy don’t always suffer from a mental disorder, people who seek out professional or personal coaches don’t always have deep-rooted issues that they need to solve.
 Many of those who seek career counselors often do so to make the most out of their careers.
 They come for guidance to set clearer and more achievable goals for the future.

 Think of life coaching as you simply trying to reach your fullest potential and become the best person you could be.
+According to registered psychotherapist Norman Munro, “Life coaching helps you identify and change those areas of your life which you find unfulfilling or unsatisfactory.”

 Your Coach Is Your Friend